"Here Come The Muppets" Parade models, 1990.

 With the Muppets' recent comeback for a new generation, I was reminded of my brief brush with Muppetdom in early 1990.
 "Here Come The Muppets" was the title for a proposed Disneyland parade that would have featured giant inflatable characters rolling down Main Street on floats, similar to the balloons in the Pardi Gras parade (also 1990).
 Disney had just purchased the Muppets from Jim Henson for an estimated 150 million dollars, and the company was speedily making big (and wild) plans for Kermit the Frog and Miss Piggy.

-Disneyland President Jack Lindquist had an idea of sending Mickey and the other Disney characters away on a year-long "vacation" while the Muppets took over the park for the duration.
+Disneyland President Jack Lindquist had an idea of sending Mickey and the other Disney characters on a year-long "vacation" away from the Park while the Muppets took over for the duration.
 Some of the concept sketches we saw at the time included draping the Disneyland marquee on Harbor Blvd with a big banner reading "Muppetland", painting the Matterhorn green, and replacing the Mickey flower bed in front of the Train Station with Kermit's face.

 Thankfully, none of this came to pass, but the Disneyland Art Department certainly enjoyed working on several Muppet parade models.
 In the photo above, Kermit, Sweetums, Dr. Teeth, and Animal were all sculpted by Rich Collins.
 I did Fozzie and Beaker.
 Miss Piggy was done by Scott Sinclair, and Jackie Perreault sculpted Swedish Chef.
 One other model I'd started but never completed: Gonzo in his super-hero cape and red tennis shoes.